 - 7.4.1 The ICB will publish an Annual Report in accordance with any guidance published by NHS England and which sets out how it has discharged its functions and fulfilled its duties in the previous financial year.
-An annual report must, in particular: - a) Explain how the ICB has discharged its duties under section 14Z34 to 14Z45 and 14Z49 (general duties of integrated care Boards); - b) Review the extent to which the ICB has exercised its functions in accordance with the plans published under section 14Z52 (forward plan) and section 14Z56 (capital resource use plan); - c) Review the extent to which the ICB has exercised its functions consistently with NHS England's views set out in the latest statement published under section 13SA(1) (views about how functions relating to inequalities information should be exercised); and - d) Review any steps that the ICB has taken to implement any joint local health and wellbeing strategy to which it was required to have regard under section 116B(1) of the Local Government and Public Involvement in Health Act 2007.
+An annual report must in particular: - a) Explain how the ICB has discharged its duties under section 14Z34 to 14Z45 and 14Z49 (general duties of integrated care Boards); - Review the extent to which the ICB has exercised its functions in accordance with the plans published under section 14Z52 (forward plan) and section 14Z56 (capital resource use plan); - c) Review the extent to which the ICB has exercised its functions consistently with NHS England's views set out in the latest statement published under section 13SA(1) (views about how functions relating to inequalities information should be exercised); and d) Review any steps that the ICB has taken to implement any joint local health and wellbeing strategy to which it was required to have regard under section 116B(1) of the Local Government and Public Involvement in Health Act 2007.

-8. Arrangements for Determining the Terms and Conditions of Employees.
+8. Arrangements for Determining the Terms and Conditions of Employees

-- 8.1.1 The ICB may appoint employees, pay them remuneration and allowances as it determines and appoint staff on such terms and conditions as it determines. - 8.1.2 The Board has established a Remuneration and Nominations Committee which is chaired by a Non-Executive Member other than the Chair or Audit and Risk Committee Chair. - 8.1.3 The membership of the Remuneration and Nominations Committee is determined by the Board.
-No employees may be a member of the Remuneration and Nominations Committee but the Board ensures that the Remuneration and Nominations Committee has access to appropriate advice by: - a) Members of the HR team (including the Executive Director with responsibility for the HR function) being available to attend and advise the committee as needed: - b) The ICB's senior governance advisor, providing support, advice and attending the committee as required. - 8.1.4 The Board may appoint independent members or advisers to the Remuneration and Nominations Committee who are not members of the Board. - 8.1.5 The main purpose of the Remuneration and Nominations Committee is to exercise the functions of the ICB regarding remuneration included in paragraphs 18 to 20 of Schedule 1B to the 2006 Act.
-The terms of reference agreed by the Board are published as part of the Governance Handbook on the ICB's website (www.southwestlondon.nhs.uk). - 8.1.6 The duties of the Remuneration and Nominations Committee include: - a) Oversight of the nominations and appointments to Board Member roles; - Approve the terms and conditions of employment for all individuals directly appointed by the ICB as workers, clinical leads, office holders, including pensions, remuneration, fees and travelling or other allowances payable; - c) Set remuneration, allowances, terms and conditions for ICB Board members: - d) Agree any discretionary payments or terms and conditions for staff employed by the ICB; - e) Approve any termination or redundancy payments; - f) Approve the transfers of staff into or out of the ICB; - g) Ensuring the ICB follows national pay and terms and condition frameworks: - h) Setting remuneration, allowances and terms and conditions for the Chief Executive and Very Senior Managers (VSMs) in line with national
+- 8.1.1 The ICB may appoint employees, pay them remuneration and allowances as it determines and appoint staff on such terms and conditions as it determines. - 8.1.2 The Board has established a Remuneration Committee which is chaired by a Non-Executive Member other than the Chair or Audit and Risk Committee Chair. - 8.1.3 The membership of the Remuneration Committee is determined by the Board.
+No employees may be a member of the Remuneration Committee but the Board ensures that the Remuneration Committee has access to appropriate advice by: - a) Members of the HR team (including the Executive Director with responsibility for the HR function) being available to attend and advise the committee as needed; and - b) The ICB's senior governance advisor, providing support, advice and attending the committee as required. - 8.1.4 The Board may appoint independent members or advisers to the Remuneration Committee who are not members of the Board. - 8.1.5 The main purpose of the Remuneration Committee is to exercise the functions of the ICB regarding remuneration included in paragraphs 18 to 20 of Schedule 1B to the 2006 Act.
+The terms of reference agreed by the Board are published as part of the Governance Handbook on the ICB's website (www.southwestlondon.nhs.uk). - 8.1.6 The duties of the Remuneration Committee include: - Approve the terms and conditions of employment for all individuals directly appointed by the ICB as workers, clinical leads, office holders, including pensions, remuneration, fees and travelling or other allowances payable; - b) Set remuneration, allowances, terms and conditions for ICB Board members; - c) Agree any discretionary payments or terms and conditions for staff employed by the ICB; - d) Approve any termination or redundancy payments; - e) Approve the transfers of staff into or out of the ICB; - f) Ensuring the ICB follows national pay and terms and condition frameworks; - g) Setting remuneration, allowances and terms and conditions for the Chief Executive and Very Senior Managers (VSMs) in line with national

-- guidance; and

-i) Any other relevant duties.

-- 8.1.7 The ICB may make arrangements for a person to be seconded to serve as a member of the ICB's staff.
+- guidance; and h) Any other relevant duties. - 8.1.7 The ICB may make arrangements for a person to be seconded to serve as a member of the ICB's staff.